zagui440s/personalCP/1-Js-Py-Intro/3-js-jest-intro/2-intermediate-js-and-jest.md

 # Intermediate JS and Jest

+## Intro

+We will learn about more modern JS language features to help us write our code more expressively, and also introduce how to write and run *tests*.
+The more complex our programs become the more value tests can offer.
+Ideally, tests make our lives easier as developers.
+Different languages have different tools for writing tests but in general the approach is similar across languages.
+We'll learn about *Jest*, a popular library for writing tests in JS.

+Specifically we will write some **unit tests**, tests that test a specific *unit* of our code, such as a specific function.
+Unit tests are often the foundation of a testing strategy.

 ## Intermediate JavaScript

-Just about everything we are going to discuss from this point on is what is referred to as 'syntactic sugar'.
+Many of the JS features we will explore today are what is referred to as 'syntactic sugar'.
 The ideas presented in part 1 are the core of the language.
-Syntactic sugar on the other hand just provides a way for a programmer to more neatly and concisely express an idea that was already possible without it, but perhaps unecessary verbose or otherwise inconvenient.
+Syntactic sugar on the other hand just provides a way for a programmer to more neatly and concisely express an idea that was already possible without it, but was perhaps unecessarily verbose or otherwise inconvenient.

 ### 'Arrow' functions